-Back in my college days, my friends and I would find ourselves at some Korean bar almost every weekend (and some weekdays).
-The alcohol was limited to only soju but the prices were cheap and the food always hit the spot.
-Now that I have grown up a bit, we like to think of ourselves a little classier and visit lounges with whisky and scotch on their menus.
-It was only recently when I was reminded of how good Korean bar food is and how cheap the drinks are.
-One of the classic dishes my friends and I almost always get is budae jjigae, also known as Korean army base stew.
-It’s a hodgepodge of ingredients thrown in together from spam to ramen noodles to kimchi to various vegetables and it's oh so delicious!
+During my college days, my friends and I would find ourselves at some Korean bar almost every weekend (and some weekdays).
+Soju was the only alcohol on the menu but the prices were cheap and the food always hit the spot.
+I haven't been to a Korean bar in ages but I was recently reminded of how good Korean bar food is.
+Whenever we went, my friends and I would always order budae jjigae, also known as Korean army base stew.
+The stew is a hodgepodge of ingredients from spam to ramen noodles to kimchi and it's oh so delicious!

 - 3 dried shiitake mushrooms